mittal-shreya/PARKING-MANAGEMENT-SYSTEM/README.md

-# Smart Parking Management System
+# Parking Management System

 ## Overview

-The Smart Parking Management System is an advanced, interactive web application designed to simplify the management of vehicle parking spaces in lots or garages.
+The Parking Management System is an advanced, interactive web application designed to simplify the management of vehicle parking spaces in lots or garages.
 It employs two key Python frameworks: Streamlit for the frontend user interface and Flask for the backend server operations.
 The application is connected to a PostgreSQL database, ensuring robust data handling and persistence.

 ## Features